BJConway/thm_writeups/challenges/minotaurs-labyrinth.md

 ## 5. "User Pannel" - sqli, credential disclosure, sqlmap

 As we saw in section 2, the "User Pannel" page provides some kind of interface for querying the application database.
-Using the search team "'" causes a 500 error, indicating that the field is injectable (we add a cookie taken from the browser to the curl request because the `/api/` endpoint requires authentication) :
+Using the search term `'` causes a 500 error, indicating that the field is injectable (we add a cookie taken from the browser to the curl request because the `/api/` endpoint requires authentication) :

 ```console
 ┌──(kali㉿kali)-[~/Documents/tthm/minotaur]